 The Best Autumn Hairstyles for Men

-- Short back and sides – Can be styled sleek or texturised to create more volume.
+- The Short back and sides look can be styled both sleek or texturised to create more volume, it’s the old school cut that’s made a comeback.

-- Military – The small amount of hair on top can be kept under control with a little wax.
+- Military hairstyles are an old school favourite, the small amount of hair on top can be kept under control with a little wax and the length can be altered depending on your preference.

-- Shoulder-length hair – Should be kept healthy and manageable with weekly or two weekly treatments.
+- Shoulder-length hair should be kept healthy and manageable with weekly or two weekly treatments, a moisturising conditioner will be your go-to product.

 On That Note

 It seems a little odd to mention your hair and refer to it as your ‘autumn hairstyle’, but sometimes the change of seasons brings about changes in style, and with hair being such a big part of your appearance, there’s no reason not to experiment with it now and then.
-Short hair doesn’t have to equal boring, middle management styles, you can achieve modern, bold looks with fairly simple changes.
+Short hair doesn’t have to equal boring, and long hair doesn’t have to look ‘girly’.
+You can style what ever hair type, length and colour you have so it may be time to ask your barber to mix it up a little.